 It should be noted that separate provision is made for vacation units and fieldwork units.
 Dates for discontinuance as early withdrawn are set out below.

-Students who are regarded as "early withdrawn" in a course or unit of study are effectively not enrolled in the unit/course and therefore not liable for the Student Contributions.
+Students who are regarded as "early withdrawn" in a course or unit of study are effectively not enrolled in the course or unit of study and therefore not liable for the Student Contribution.